wragge/hansard-language/data/words/revolution-hofreps-1970/contexts.md

 * There has been an agricultural **revolution** in this country by the addition of these fertilisers to the pastures.

+* This is a matter of great regret to me personally as a person from the city, because it is only since the Industrial **Revolution** that most of us have been in the cities.

 * Under the aegis of the National Library Act we look to the rapid and co-operative evolution of library and information services in Australia to cope with the information explosion and the technological **revolution** in the handling of information.

 * It makes one wonder whether we are facing another **revolution** here.

+* The Minister for Overseas Trade, in 'The Quiet **Revolution**', makes it plain that he wants to alter the system, to destroy stability and to destroy the savings of retired people and the assets of farmers and small businesses- of anyone who has a stake in this country.

 * An economic crisis would then be created which  Dr Cairns  makes plain in the document is the ground work for **revolution**.

+* In May of 1919 at Dusseldorp Germany, the Allied Forces obtained a copy of some of the 'Communist Rules for **Revolution**'.

 * It referred to a second front against reaction following on moral **revolution**.